DarrenDavy12/Covid_Food_Consumption_Dashboard/README.md

 Afterwards I even created story tabs showing explaining each component use on the dashbaord including all-time high, the rise in food groups, top 5 foods and ovearall total expenses in 2020.
-This is useful for explaination purposes to give a little walkthrough about the dashboard being presented.
+This is useful for explaining purposes to give a little walkthrough about the dashboard being presented.

 I also included using and modifiying click function animations on certain components within the dashboard to use as a sort of drill down filter.